ietf/Moderators/sop.md

 An SAA team member sends an off-list message to the individual on behalf of the SAA team, with saa@ietf.org on cc.
 This message clearly identifies the concern and offers assistance with re-framing language.

-The SAA team member also informs the individual that his or her posting rights to ietf@ietf.org will be restricted for 14 days.
+Subject to the approval by the IETF Chair, the SAA team member also informs the individual that his or her posting rights to ietf@ietf.org will be restricted for 14 days.
 The SAA team member informs the individual that a note will be sent to ietf@ietf.org to inform the list that the SAA is continuing to engage with the individual.

 ## Finding a more specific forum